-York is a place I’ve visited often and I’ve used many different modes of transport over the years to get there.
-It’s big enough to warrant at least a day or two there and different enough from London that it’s a great change.
+Over the years I’ve visited York lots and I’ve used many different modes of transport to get there.
+It’s big enough to warrant at least a day or two there and different enough from London that it’s a lovely change.

 What’s the best way to get from London to York?